cheeaun/life/README.md

 - No fancy setup
 - No fancy effects
 - Flexible datetimes because sometimes you don't remember the exact date of an event

-- Themes:
-  - Xmas
-  - Android Light (uses Android colors)
-  - Playful (uses Android colors)
+- Themes: Xmas, Android Light (uses Android colors), Playful (uses Android colors), Blueprint
-  - Blueprint

 How to contribute
 -----------------